These no-bake peanut butter bars are such a delicious treat! So easy to make, & they taste just like a Reese’s, but better because they’re homemade.

 Peanut butter bars ingredients with text labels.

-And for the peanut butter, I just use regular creamy peanut butter.
-You could probably use the crunchy kind too if you like.
-I haven’t tried using natural peanut butter, but I think it would probably work ok if you’re looking for a more healthy option.
+I haven’t tried using natural peanut butter, but I think it would probably work if you’re looking for a healthier option.

-To make the bottom layer, just toss the graham cracker crumbs, peanut butter, and powdered sugar in a large mixing bowl, and stir everything together on low speed to get it combined.
+Start by tossing the graham cracker crumbs, peanut butter, and powdered sugar in a large mixing bowl.

 Peanut butter bars ingredients in a large mixing bowl.

-At first, the mixture may look really dry.
-But if you keep stirring, it will come together!
+At first, the mixture may look dry.
+But if you keep going, it will come together!

-See what I mean?
-Once it’s fully combined, it will have a texture almost like a firm cookie dough.
+Once everything’s fully incorporated it will have a texture almost like a firm cookie dough.

 Peanut butter filling mixture in a 9x13-inch parchment-lined pan.